tomasbarroso2000/2022-daw-leic51d-g06/README.md

 # DAW project

-Please edit this document with an introduction to your project, including links to all the existing documentation.

 ## Exploding Battleships
 This project was developed for the Web Applications Development (DAW) course and consists of a web-based Battleships game that allows two people to play online against each other.